OWASP/www-policy/operational/membership.md

 - Other members contributions to OWASP Projects (as determined by the Project Leader); or
 - Volunteering at Global AppSec Conferences (or qualifying Local AppSec ones).

-Requests for complementary memberships and be [applied for here](https://owasp.wufoo.com/forms/honorary-membership-application/).
+Requests for complementary memberships can be [submitted here](https://owasp.wufoo.com/forms/honorary-membership-application/).

 ## Proposed Honorary Lifetime Membership